-- 1. completing the Accommodation Request Form in a timely manner; - ensuring that the Vice President for Student Affairs has received appropriately current, adequate and comprehensive medical and/or psychological documentation of a disability and the manner in which it limits a major life activity relevant to the student's participation in Landmark's programs.
+1. completing the Accommodation Request Form in a timely manner;

+2. ensuring that the 504/ADA Coordinator has received appropriately current, adequate and comprehensive medical and/or psychological documentation of a disability and the manner in which it limits a major life activity relevant to the student's participation in Landmark's programs.

-A student who has received disability certification must work cooperatively with the Vice President for Student Affairs and other designated staff and faculty to determine and sustain reasonable and appropriate academic accommodations.
-Once a written accommodation plan has been agreed upon by the student and the Vice President for Student Affairs, the student is responsible for taking reasonable steps to ensure that the plan is meeting his or her accommodation.
-Students are therefore responsible for: (1) communicating with faculty; (2) keeping appointments with faculty and designated staff to avoid delays in implementation; and (3) conferring with faculty and the Vice President for Student Affairs as necessary regarding the effectiveness of accommodations.
+A student who has received disability certification must work cooperatively with the 504/ADA Coordinator and other designated staff and faculty to determine and sustain reasonable and appropriate academic accommodations.

+Once a written accommodation plan has been agreed upon by the student and the 504/ADA Coordinator, the student is responsible for taking reasonable steps to ensure that the plan is meeting his or her accommodation.
+Students are therefore responsible for:

+- 1. Communicating with designated administrators, faculty & staff; - 2.
+Keeping appointments with designated administrators, faculty & staff to avoid delays in implementation; and - 3.
+Conferring with designated administrators, staff, and the 504/ADA Coordinator as necessary regarding the effectiveness of accommodations.

 If a student perceives a need for additional accommodations or for the modification of existing accommodations, the student must request, in writing, a revision of the accommodation plan.
-Such requests should be addressed to the Vice President for Student Affairs.
+Such requests should be addressed to the 504/ADA Coordinator.
 Providing reasonable accommodations requires timely student input.
 It may be impossible to arrange accommodations that are not requested in a timely manner.

-C. Documentation
+Documentation

 The College requires appropriately current documentation of any disabilities for which accommodation is requested under this policy, provided at the expense of the student requesting accommodation, prior to making certification or accommodation decisions.
-Documentation of impairments furnished by the student will be handled discretely, and will only be shared with faculty and faculty advisors in a manner consistent with other College policies and practices and student authorizations regarding student medical or psychoeducational records.
+Documentation of impairments furnished by the student will be handled discretely and will only be shared in a manner consistent with other College policies and practices and student authorizations regarding student medical or psychoeducational records.

 Since insufficient information may jeopardize the accommodations process, the College reserves the right to request additional documentation considered necessary to the formulation of a reasonable and appropriate accommodation plan.
 The cost of obtaining any such additional documentation shall be borne by the student.
 The College also reserves the right to request an independent evaluation by a professional of its choosing.
 The cost of obtaining any such independent evaluation shall be borne by the College.